vmware-tanzu/tanzu-dev-portal/content/blog/vac-sealed-secrets/index.md

 - Kubernetes
 - Sealed Secrets
 team:
-- Raquel Campuzano and Juan Ariza
+- Raquel Campuzano
 title: Deploy Applications with Confidence and Control with VMware Application Catalog and Sealed Secrets
 topics:
 - Kubernetes
 ---

+*Raquel Campuzano and Juan Ariza co-wrote this post*

 As more organizations adopt Kubernetes as the preferred infrastructure for running their IT resources, enterprise SRE teams tend to adopt a GitOps mindset.